lukemildenberger/GAM-305-Group-Project-Team-2/README.md

 - How were the previous evaluations integrated into this latest stage?

 Luke: During the last evaluation, we had to make some tough decisions about some minor features.
 There were some planned features that didn't end up making it into the game such as the staff being part of the spell upgrade.
 Sometimes, cuts are an important part of meeting deadlines.
 These decisions had to be made on the fly so that development could continue.
 Fast paced decisions about whether or not a feature is absolutely necessary are stressful, but an important part of developing a game in a team environment.
 I think that all of us did a good job communicating quickly and effectively when discussing what features to cut from the game so we could be ready for submission.

+Talyx: Adding to Luke's point.
+The idea of skeleton enemies was uprooted last minute due to my inability to get animations working for the skeleton.
+The decision to transition to a ghost enemy was made to ensure fully functional enemies were present.

 - What would you do differently to improve the collaboration or development process?
 Bobby: I would have communicated to ensure that I was doing what was needed, and what the team needed.

+ Talyx: I feel as though the whole team worked together well, but one thing that I would have done differently that would have assisted me in the development process would be limit myself to only one class for this term.
+Towards the end I struggled to find time to complete everything.
+I spent countless hours attempting to get animations to work for the skeleton enemy, and these hours were squeezed into an already tight schedule of work, cattle, personal life, and my other coursework.
+Limiting myself to only this class would have lowered my workload tremendously alleviating some of the stress of such a tight production schedule.

 - Were there any tools or techniques that you did not find helpful in the success of your project development?
 Why?
 Bobby: Did not use the lucid chart.
 It was not needed since we knew what to work on.

+Talyx: I attempted to utilize Blender to create animations for the skeleton skeletal mesh, but due to the tight schedule I was unable to make any progress with this tool.
+I was trying to learn how to create animations while also trying to learn a new tool all at the same time.

 ---